engelsj/finals-2019-review/Symbolic-Programming/Past Exams/Symbolic-Programming-Exam-2018-2019.md

 3a.
 What are difference list and how are they useful?

+Difference lists represent the information about grammatical categories not as a single list, but as the difference between two lists.
+Through the use of difference lists, programmers can avoid inefficient, repetitive calls to `append/3`.
+This is because the program looks to consume each part of the list and  then check if the resulting list is empty, meaning that every piece of grammar within the list has been properly consumed.

 3b.
 A simple DCG for generating bit strings (i.e. lists of 0 and 1) is